Overview

 Ghazoua Ouerghi Saada

-Manager, Inclusion, Diversity and Career Development
+Manager, Equity, Diversity and Inclusion

 Ghazoua is responsible for designing, managing, delivering and evaluating projects that support MiHR’s strategic inclusion, diversity and career development objectives.
 Prior to joining MiHR, Ghazoua managed projects and programs in the non-profit sector in Canada and Tunisia.
 She is a Fulbright alumna and has a master’s degree in public administration.